Why Yannick Carrasco Should Leave Atletico Madrid | Pakistan Tribune

 Atletico Madrid pride themselves on their strong defensive shape and players, which has seen them reach two out of the last three Champions League finals.

 But Yannick Carrasco’s numbers could significantly improve with more attacking players around him.
-With the emphasis on smart and strong play in midfield and defence, Carrasco may not always get the assistance needed going towards the goal that others may receive.
+With the emphasis on smart and vigorous play in midfield and defence, Carrasco may not always get the assistance needed going towards the goal that others may receive.

 Barcelona brings Lionel Messi, Luis Suarez and Neymar.
 Real Madrid offers Cristiano Ronaldo, Gareth Bale and Karim Benzema.
 MSN and the BBC can score goals in bunches with these combinations.